4 Introduction to Microbial Genomics

 • Are there phylogenetic groups associated with increased virulence?

-Beyond virulence, some genes, and gene combinations can also inform us on changes in disease phenotype and microbial adaptation to host or ecological niche.
+Beyond virulence, some genes, and gene combinations can also inform us on changes in disease phenotype and microbial adaptation to the host or the taxon’s ecological niche.

 4.6 Coinfections, Multi-strain Infections etc.